martalmeida/nmf3d/README.md

 Vertical, Fourier and Hough transforms of:

- - zonal wind (u), meridional wind (v) and geopotential (z) perturbation (from the reference  geopotential), used for the the 3-D spectrum of total energy W_nlk
+ - zonal wind (u), meridional wind (v) and geopotential (z) perturbation (from the reference  geopotential), used for the 3-D spectrum of total energy

  - I1, I2 and J3, used for the 3-D spectrum of energy interactions (kinetic and available pontential energy)